SophMC/notechain/README.md

 *Data cleaning*

-- [Final go](tutorials/Samsung/notebooks/031-Samsung_cleanup.ipynb) at reducing variables to the list in the tutorial here.
-There are some inconsistencies in the tutorial so I didn't end up with exactly the same.
+- [Final go](tutorials/Samsung/notebooks/031-Samsung_cleanup.ipynb) at reducing variables to the list in the tutorial.

 #### Windspeed plotting